tomszwarcer/fdtd-1d/README.md

 - Code for E, H field position and time generation.
     - Output will be two CSVs (E/H) with a column for time, and columns for x.
-- Code to generate plots of E (or H) at each time
+- Code to generate plots of E (or H) at each time, and compile them into a movie
-    - Using ROOT
-- Code to put together the plots into an animation
     - Using Python